 Mummy dog and her friend were immediately neutered and later brought in to our Healing Centre with her pups.

-We got a phone call from a teacher about a dog in distress.
+We got a phone call from a teacher about a dog staggering in distress.

-Lin our Outreach Manager called her team and immediately went to the school where the dog lives.
-They found her and were shocked at the state of the poor animal.
-She had a nasty wound but more shocking was the unsteady way she staggered.
-She was frightened and seemed to have some brain damage so they wondered if she might have distemper.
+Lin our Outreach Manager called her team and immediately went to the school.
+They found the dog and were shocked at the state of the poor animal.
+She had a nasty wound and was staggering unable to walk.
+It appeared she was brain damaged and their first thought was distemper.

-After nearly an hour of tracking the dog through the undergrowth, they netted her and got her to the vet.
-He tested her for distemper and she was positive.
-The virus had gone to her brain.
-The vet decided to put the poor suffering dog to sleep.
+The dog staggered into thick undergrowth where the team netted her and took her to the vet.
+She was tested positive for distemper and the virus had gone to her brain.
+The poor suffering dog was put to sleep.

 Please help our rescue team by clicking the donate button below.